NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

     σ = evaluate(spline, p)
 ```

-Evaluate the spline derivatives at the same points:
+Evaluate the spline derivatives at the same evaluation points:

 ```@example A
     dσ = similar(p)